 As a Doctor of Chiropractic, Dr. Chen has been in active practice since 1987.
 He specializes in musculoskeletal conditions and is certified in Manipulation under Anesthesia.

-Having a rich and diverse background, Dr. Chen is fluent in many different languages, such as: Mandarin Chinese, Cantonese, Taiwanese, and Tagalog.
+Having a rich and diverse background means Dr. Chen is fortunate to be fluent in many different languages, such as: Mandarin Chinese, Cantonese, Taiwanese, and Tagalog.